-Use this command to create a primary or secondary (i.e., community) private VLAN.
+Use this command to create a primary, community, or isolated private VLAN.
 Use the no form to remove the specified private VLAN.

-private-vlan vlan-id {community | primary} no private-vlan vlan-id
+private-vlan vlan-id (community | primary | isolated) no private-vlan vlan-id

 - vlan-id ID of private VLAN.
-(Range: 1-4093, no leading zeroes). - community A VLAN in which traffic is restricted to port members. - primary A VLAN which can contain one or more community VLANs, and serves to channel traffic between community VLANs and other locations.
+(Range: 1-4094, no leading zeroes). - community A VLAN in which traffic is restricted to host members in the same VLAN and to promiscuous ports in the associate primary VLAN. - primary A VLAN which can contain one or more community VLANs, and serves to channel traffic between community VLANs and other locations. - isolated Specifies an isolated VLAN.
+Ports assigned to an isolated VLAN can only communicate with the promiscuous port within their own VLAN.